 Preventing Tarnish on Your Copper Furniture

 If you’ve had precious metal furniture or accent items before, such as sterling silverware or gold-plated candlesticks, you’ve probably learned to worry about tarnishing.
 Therefore, if you’re thinking about buying copper furniture, such as a copper sink, a copper bathtub or a copper tabletop, you may be concerned about how to prevent your copper furniture from tarnishing.
-Here’s what you need to know.
+Protecting copper from tarnishing can be a doable task with the right tips in mind.
+Here’s what you need to know about preventing copper tarnish.

 Copper’s “Living Finish”

 The thing is, copper doesn’t actually tarnish.
 What it does is develop a patina that becomes richer and darker over time, and actually lends character to the copper piece.
 This quality of copper is what many experts refer to as copper’s “living finish,” and copper enthusiasts consider it very desirable.

 CopperSmith is proud to sell many copper furniture products with a variety of breathtaking patinas that become more striking over time.
 However, we also recognize that some people prefer that their copper piece’s finish continues to look bright and new as the day they purchased it.
 For this reason, we also offer copper furniture pieces that we coat with a special finish to lock in the piece’s existing patina so that it will continue to look just the way you like it for years to come.